Anki is a flashcard app that I’ve found startlingly effective for memorizing vast amounts of information

 - Scope: Anki is only useful for a very small subset of learning tasks: memorizing details that are important to know quickly and without looking things up.

-- Daily commitment: Anki’s schedule is fairly unforgiving of missed days.
-Carving out 1-2 hours a day to review cards can be challenging to keep up with.
+- Daily commitment: Anki’s schedule can be unforgiving of missed days.
+Carving out 1-2 hours a day to review cards may be challenging to keep up with.

 - Non-overlap: shared decks don’t always overlap perfectly with class, and it takes effort to make cards for the non-overlapping areas.